jennosgroup/laramedia/readme.md

 ## Policies

 You can set policies that controls all the actions.
 As per normal laravel convention, you can define your policies in the EventServiceProvider file.
 Use `Laramedia\Models\Media` as the model and define your own policy class.
-When you have defined your policy class methods, you then set the corresponding method to the policy keys in the laramedia.php config file. 'active_section', 'trash_section', 'create', 'view', 'download', 'update', 'trash', 'restore', 'delete', 'files', 'options', 'trash_bulk', 'restore_bulk', 'delete_bulk'
+When you have defined your policy class methods, you then set the corresponding method to the policy keys in the laramedia.php config file.

+'active_section' controls who sees the active files.
+'trash_section' controls who sees the trashed files.
+'create' controls who can create a file uplaod.
+'view' controls who can preview a file.
+'download' controls who can download a file.
+'update' controls who can update a file.
+'trash' controls who can trash a file.
+'restore' controls who can restore a file.
+'delete' controls who can permanently delete a file.
+'files' controls who can fetch files (view files on media home page and through searches etc) 'options' controls who can fetch the upload options.
+'trash_bulk' controls who can bulk trash files.
+'restore_bulk' controls who can bulk restore files.
+'delete_bulk' controls who can bulk delete files.

+If these are set to null, then they will pass as true.

 ## Features